janik6n/jetzt/README.md

 1. A new *virtualenv* named `venv` under the project directory with the System-level installed Python 3.6+ version.
 1. The virtualenv will have `pip` and `setuptools` installed and updated to latest available versions.
 1. Additional packages will be installed based on the selected project type.
-1. Depending on the project type, other resources may be created to initialize a new project.
+1. Depending on the project type, other resources may be created to initialize a new project (all from within this repo).

 ## Prerequisites

-This has been tested on the following setup:
+This has been tested on the following setups:

 1. MacOS Sierra 10.12.6 and newer
     1. Python 3.6+ (installed via *Homebrew*)
     1. Zsh shell (with oh-my-zsh)
+1. Fedora 29
+    1. Python 3.6+
+    1. Bash and Bourne shells

-Things should probably work nicely on other releases of macOS and on various Linux distros too. **Python 3.6+ and zsh are expected.**
+Things should probably work nicely on older releases of macOS / OS X and on various Linux distros too. **Python 3.6+ is expected.**

 [A changelog](https://github.com/janikarh/jetzt/blob/master/CHANGELOG.md) is maintained.